mauritssilvis/lesTools/flowStats/README.md

     + All subsequent entries will contain similar information, but now for an increased number of gradients `nGrads` per sample.

 The sample averages `avgs`, the average `avg` of the physical quantity of interest and the standard deviation `dev` make use of the same units of time, or the same characteristic time scale, that is provided by the generator of velocity gradients `gradsFun`.
-That is, when the input parameter `gradsFun` is set to the name of a custom function that generates (random) velocity gradients or that reads velocity gradients from a file, the output of the `modStats()` function uses the same units of time as provided by those velocity gradients.
+That is, when the input parameter `gradsFun` is set to the name of a custom function that generates (random) velocity gradients or that reads velocity gradients from a file, the output of the `flowStats()` function uses the same units of time as provided by those velocity gradients.
-If, on the other hand, the generator of velocity gradients `gradsFun` is specified as `'unifMats'`,  as `'normMats'` or is left empty to attain the default (former) value, the output from the `modStats()` function is expressed with respect to an arbitrary and unknown time scale.
+If, on the other hand, the generator of velocity gradients `gradsFun` is specified as `'unifMats'`,  as `'normMats'` or is left empty to attain the default (former) value, the output from the `flowStats()` function is expressed with respect to an arbitrary and unknown time scale.
 In this latter case, only output for physical quantities `fun` that are a dimensionless function of the velocity gradient can be interpreted directly.
 Output for all other, dimensionful functions of the velocity gradient should only be interpreted relative to other dimensionful functions.

-To facilitate the comparison of dimensionful function of the velocity gradient, the `modStats` module will soon provide a function called `relModStats()`.
+To facilitate the comparison of dimensionful function of the velocity gradient, the `flowStats` module will soon provide a function called `relflowStats()`.
 More details on the usage of this function will be provided through this readme in the near future.

 ## License